zeehan786/Multi-Label-Image-Classification/README.md

 # Multi-Label-Image-Classification
-Using Transfer Learning to classify upto 5 classes
+Using Transfer Learning to classify upto 5 classes (bird, car, cat, chair and dog)